tsnellgrove/dark_castle3/doc/to_do.md

 	- DONE: update cleesh engine version build (build 0012 [11/17/2024])

 - INPROC: next gen error sub-system (build 0013 [])
+	- POV: I really don't want to do this now... but machs and errors have a natural tension...
+		- POV: and right now they are both in my head...
+		- POV: so there will never be a better time to fix this...
+		- POV: major lesson learned: whenever reasonably possible, pass results to central orchestrator...
+		- POV: provides much more flexibility down the road
 	- IDEA: problems to solve
 		- IDEA: need to eliminate order of operations dependency between error() and attempt()
 		- IDEA: need to eliminate special cond desing for conditional att errors